 Another problem is that it does a major shift of the tax burden to lower income earners.

 Yes I know it claims that it shifts the burden up to rich people.
 But that’s only for those things that they choose to buy.
 And they always have a choice.
 An old guy, retired from a long career and living on a fixed income doesn’t have those choices.
 He gets the “annual consumption allowance” for up to $11,770 per year for his necessities (in the form of a government check for $2,700 – according to tables published by the “Fair Tax” promoters).
-But that doesn’t even pay the rent in a lot of our major cities.
+But that doesn’t even pay the rent for a single month in many of our major cities.
 And that poor guy is paying tax monthly in rent.
 Because all transactions are taxed — even rent.

 And that brings us to another huge problem for the economy which would be the biggest unknown factor in any change in modern history: There would be a huge disincentive for anyone to spend money to buy anything.
 Especially on large and and/or complex and expensive discretionary items such as cars, boats, new houses, even computers or phones, etc. All the things that require companies to employ people.

 And remember that claim of a 30% tax rate?
 Also remember that the original IRS income tax rate was only 1%.
-As soon as Congress has a rate, they’ll adjust it at their whim to whatever they want it to be.
+As soon as Congress has a tax and a rate, they’ll adjust it at their whim to whatever they want it to be.
 Even if they initially put limits on it.
 Because they’re the ones who created the limits in the first place.

 But mostly, for people who oppose government taxation, this “Fair Tax” scheme does nothing at all to solve the problem of big government and big government inefficiency.
 Because it doesn’t even look at the government’s main problem, which is excessive spending.

 Government isn’t big because it taxes the people too much.